-- To reconsider and challenge the common use of the historical experiences and categories of the West as the universal template from which the world can be known, measured and understood - To explore the intricate webs of connection between the development trajectories of global North and global South - To engage with Southern populations, economies, urban centres, and governance practices beyond the separate category of 'development theory'. - To engage with Northern populations, economies, urban centres, and governance practices drawing on insights from historical and contemporary experiences and processes in the Global South; - To provide students with advanced training in social science research methods designed to enable them to undertake independent and group fieldwork in the Global South and the Global North. - To train and enrol a new generation of scholars in an emergent 'economic-development' geography intellectual trading zone.
+- To reconsider and challenge the common use of the historical experiences and categories of the West as the universal template from which the world can be known, measured and understood - To explore the intricate webs of connection between the development trajectories of global North and global South - To engage with Southern populations, economies, urban centres, and governance practices beyond the separate category of 'development theory'. - To engage with Northern populations, economies, urban centres, and governance practices drawing on insights from historical and contemporary experiences and processes in the Global South; - To enable students to undertake independent and group fieldwork in the Global South and the Global North. - To train and enrol a new generation of scholars in an emergent 'economic-development' geography intellectual trading zone.